 When considering weekly reporting, it is important to step back and reflect on the quality and purpose of the data being captured.
 The level of scrutiny applied to accruals and cost management at period close is naturally greater than that applied to figures reported every Friday.

 As such, weekly reporting is often positioned as headline information, acting as an early highlights view ahead of the formal period close.
-In many cases, this leads organisations to focus weekly reporting on sales or gross margin rather than full profit, particularly where the information is intended to be treated as “flash” reporting.
+In many cases, this leads organisations to focus weekly reporting on sales or gross margin rather than full profit, particularly where the information is intended to be treated as “flash” in nature.

 Using weekly reporting to add insight #